 - Partnering with local businesses and government to install buttcans throughout San Francisco

 - Educating smokers that cigarette butts are plastic, toxic, and do not make a healthier cigarette

 - Cleaning cigarette butts off beaches and streets and recycling butts through TerraCycle

-- Advocating for the enforcement and creation of anti-cigarette filter and anti-cigarette litter policies
+- Advocating for the removal of plastic cigarette filters and the creation of anti-litter policies